Tenshō-Jingo war: Conflict chronology

-On June 12, Masatada joined forces with another former Takeda vassal, Okabe Masatsuna, and a senior Tokugawa general, Osuga Yasutaka.
+By 11 June, the Hōjō started constructing Misaka Castle at Fujinoki, Misaka-cho, Fuefuki City, or in Kawaguchi, Minamitsuru District, Yamanashi In June 12, Masatada joined forces with another former Takeda vassal, Okabe Masatsuna, and a senior Tokugawa general, Osuga Yasutaka.
 The same day, Yoda Nobushige set off to Saku District and rallied around 3,000 Takeda clan retainers as Ieyasu instructed.
 Several days later, Osuga Yasutaka, a senior Tokugawa vassal, inspected Masatada's troops, where he commended the cooperation of Masatada lieutenant, Kubota Masakatsu.
 By June 13, the Hōjō clan had captured Iwadono Castle in Tsuru District and instructed Watanabe Shozaemon, a local magistrate from the Tsuru District, to assist them in their conquest.
 Subsequently, Sanada Masayuki led his army and captured the Numata Castle for the Uesugi clan.

 Tomb of Hidetaka Kawajiri, where his body was said to be buried upside-down.

 On June 14 however, Kawajiri Hidetaka killed Honda Nobutoshi.
 This was followed by an uprising from many of the clans in Kai province against Hidetaka the following day, which resulted in Hidetaka being killed on June 18.
 It is said that after his death, Hidetaka's body was buried in unusual way, upside down with his head at the bottom.
 This was because his tyrannical rule in Kai Province made its people despise him so much.
 For this reason, Kawajirizuka, which is believed to be his grave, is also known as Sakasazuka.

 As the triangular battle was underway between the three factions, order was restored in Owari province as the rebellion of Akechi Mitsuhide had already been suppressed in the Battle of Yamazaki.
 Ieyasu also informed the Oda clan of the developments in Shinano and Kai.
 On 19 June, Hideyoshi informed Ieyasu that order in Kamigata area has been restored as there is nothing to be worried About.
 In response, Ieyasu return to Hamamatsu.
+Meanwhile, Takigawa Kazumasu also defeated by Hōjō Ujinao at the battle of Kanagawa.

 Later, the Hōjō also gained support from the Hoshina clan, which was a former Takeda vassal, led by Hoshina Masatoshi and his sons Hoshina Masanao and Naitō Masaaki.
-Meanwhile, the Tokugawa clan also gained support from the Tomohisa clan.
+On the other hand, the Tokugawa clan gained support from the Tomohisa clan.
 (Note: The Tomohisa clan was a powerful clan that ruled the Ryuto area (left bank of the Tenryu River) in Shimoina during the medieval era.
 They were originally from Chikuzawa (modern day Minowa Town, Kamiina District, Nagano) and were said to be one of the branches of the Suwa clan.
 During the Tensho-Jingo war, the Tomohisa was the ruler of Chikudaira Castle, located in Chikudaira, Shimo-Kuken, Iida City.)